 - Yellowed eyes or skin

 Tramadol is designed for oral use only, and the tablets should not be crushed for the purpose of inhalation or injection.
 Snorting the drug increases the intensity of the effect of the drug, but brings it in large doses into the bloodstream.
-These large doses can cause overdose and increase the risk of adverse side effects, like seizures.
-Other serious side effects of snorting tramadol include coma, breathing problems, hallucinations and heart attacks.
+These large doses can cause overdose and increase the risk of adverse side effects, such as seizures.
+Other serious side effects of snorting tramadol include coma and breathing problems.

 If you or someone you know has possibly overdosed, emergency help must be contacted at once.
 Signs of an overdose can include convulsions or seizures, trouble breathing, irregular breathing, pale or blue lips and skin, and pinpoint pupils in the eyes.
 Some patients may have decreased awareness or responsiveness to the point of loss of consciousness.